-My thoughts on spaying and neutering changed over the years.
-I used to advocate to spay and neuter dogs before they reached sexual maturity—between six and eight months of age—for behavioral reasons mostly.
+I changed my thoughts on spaying and neutering over the years.
+I used to advocate spaying and neutering dogs before they reached sexual maturity—between six and eight months—for mostly behavioral reasons.
 Not letting your dog’s hormones go wild does have some behavioral benefits—but at what cost?
 Newer studies made it clear to me that I was wrong.
 I changed my mind.
-Yes, we are allowed to do that, when presented with better research data.
+We are allowed to do that when presented with better research data.

 The State of Affairs

-I do work with a lot of rescue dogs and the annual dog euthanasia rate of about 670,000 dogs in the United States is naturally upsetting to me.
-Rescues, shelters, veterinarians, and animal welfare organizations also all advocate spaying and neutering.
+I work with many rescue dogs, and the annual dog euthanasia rate of about 670,000 dogs in the United States is naturally upsetting.
+Rescues, shelters, veterinarians, and animal welfare organizations advocate spaying and neutering.
 You can’t rescue a dog from a shelter intact.
-They are neutered or spayed upon adoption—even at eight weeks of age, which is insane!
-Sterilization is pretty much advocated by everyone.
+They are neutered or spayed upon adoption—even at eight weeks of age, which is reckless!
+Everyone pretty much advocates sterilization.